tonethar/IGME-330-Spring-2023/notes/object-notes.md

 # ES6 Objects

 ## Overview
-- An object is a software entity which defines the "states" the object can exist in (i.e. properties), and a set of functions that define the behavior of that object (i.e. methods)
+- A software *object* is an entity which defines the "states" the object can exist in (i.e. properties), and a set of functions that define the behavior of that object (i.e. methods)
 - IGME-235 Object Reference material - https://github.com/tonethar/IGME-235-Shared/blob/master/tutorial/web-apps-7.md

 <hr>